binipringle/right-to-be-forgotten/_texts/0-outline.md

 | Bias | 611(b)	| yes	| yes |
 | Prior Inconsistent Statements | 613	| yes	| yes |

-Rules: 607, 611, 613; Review 403 as needed; Readings: Text: Ch 17, 18; Additional Material: Abel, Taylor, Kelly
+I might want something else there

+- {:.indent-2}**United States v.
+Kelly 436 F.3d 992 (8th Cir.
+2006)** (child's tape-recorded testimony admissible as prior inconsistent statement under Rule 613(b).
+Rule 613(b) only states that a witness be afforded the opportunity to explain; it does not require a witness to actually explain or deny the prior inconsistent statements.
+Here, the child had the opportunity to explain himself, and Kelly had the opportunity to cross-examine the child.
+Moreover, although Kelly complains that the tape-recorded statement was used for substantive purposes, there is no evidence it was introduced for anything but impeachment of the witness.)

+- {:.indent-2}**Taylor v.
+Cheddar's Casual Cafe, Inc. 2017 WL 157886 (W.D.
+La 2017)(unreported)** (evidence of Young’s alleged theft from Cheddar’s is inadmissible because Young neither charged with nor convicted of a crime based on this allegation and there is no other relevant purpose for the admission of this evidence.)
+(Young’s statements to Cheddar’s’ management and the two insurance adjusters after Taylor’s fall at the restaurant are  inadmissible as hearsay if offered to prove the truth of the matter asserted, but nonetheless admissible for the purpose of impeachment by prior inconsistent statement.)

+---

 ### Witness Impeachment for Character for Untruthfulness**

-Rule 404(a)(1) provides that evidence of a person’s character or character trait is not admissible to prove that on a particular occasion the person acted in accordance with the character or trait. **Rule 404(a)** thus excludes most character evidence. **Rule 608** lets some character evidence back in by allowing inquiry into specific instances of conduct probative of the witness’s character for truthfulness or untruthfulness, during cross-examination.
+**Rule 404(a)(1)** provides that evidence of a person’s character or character trait is not admissible to prove that on a particular occasion the person acted in accordance with the character or trait. **Rule 404(a)** thus excludes most character evidence. **Rule 608** lets some character evidence back in by allowing inquiry into specific instances of conduct probative of the witness’s character for truthfulness or untruthfulness, during cross-examination.

 **Rule 608(a)** allows any party to offer opinion or reputation evidence to attack a fact witness’s character for truthfulness.

+- {:.indent-2}**Renda v.
+King 347 F.3d 550 (3d Cir.
+2003)** (district court abused its discretion in excluding evidence of Trooper King's good character for truthfulness because Renda attacked King's character for truthfulness by arguing during her opening statement that the jury should not believe King not because of bias but because he was corrupt and improperly performed his official duties.)

+- {:.indent-2}**United States v.
+Jones, 763 F.2d 518, 522 (2d Cir.
+1985)** (holding that attacks on a witness's character for truthfulness in opening statements may qualify under the "otherwise" portion of Rule 608(a)).

 **Rule 608(b)** allows the attorney during cross-examination to inquire into specific instances of a witness’s conduct to prove truthfulness or untruthfulness.
 When the attorney inquires into specific instances of a witness’s conduct under 608(b), they are attempting to get the jury to infer that because the witness has a character for truthfulness or untruthfulness, it is more or less likely that the witness’s testimony is true.

-Rules: 404(a)(1) and 404(a)(3), 608; Readings: Text: Ch.
-19, 21, 22; Additional Material: Renda, Martinez
+- {:.indent-2}**United States v.
+Martinez 923 F.3d 806 (10th Cir.
+2019)** (no abuse of discretion in district court’s exclusion of defendant’s character-for-truthfulness evidence; the clear purpose of the prosecutor’s cross-examination was challenge defendant's veracity with respect to a specific issue in the present case (his intent), not his general truthfulness.
+See  Kauz, 188 F.2d at 10 [“The mere fact that a witness is contradicted by other evidence in the case does not constitute an attack upon his reputation for truth and veracity.”]
+If this be an attack on Defendant’s character for truthfulness, then such an attack occurs whenever the prosecution puts on evidence contrary to a witness’s account.)

+---

 ### Witness Impeachment for Prior Convictions to Show Character for Untruthfulness

-Under **Rule 609**, evidence of convictions for crimes punishable by death or by imprisonment for more than one year must be admitted in a criminal case in which the witness is a defendant if the probative value of the evidence outweighs its prejudicial effect to that defendant.
-This is because “Rule 609 is premised on the … proposition that one who has transgressed society's norms by committing a felony is less likely than most to be deterred from lying under oath” (U.S. v.
-Barr citing Walden v.
-Georgia Pac.
-Corp. [internal quotations omitted]).
-However, if more than ten years have passed since the witness’s conviction or release from confinement for the crime, whichever is later, evidence of the crime is only admitted if its probative value substantially outweighs its prejudicial effect.
-In considering whether probativeness outweighs prejudice under Rule 609, courts use a special balancing test with five factors, which are (1) the impeachment value of the former crime; (2) the timing of the prior conviction and subsequent criminality; (3) the similarity of between the prior crime and the charged one; (4) the importance of the defendant's testimony for presenting the case; and (5) the degree to which the defendant's credibility is central to the case.
+Under **Rule 609(a)(1)(A)**, evidence of convictions for crimes punishable by death or by imprisonment for more than one year must be admitted in a civil or criminal case in which the witness is a not a defendant.
+If the witness is a defendant in a criminal case, **Rule 609(a)(1)(B)** provides that evidence of convictions for crimes punishable by death or by imprisonment for more than one year must be admitted if the probative value of the evidence outweighs its prejudicial effect to that defendant.
+The policy reason for 609(a)(1) is that “commission of a felony-grade offense bespeaks a willingness to disregard social norms, and therefore bears on the likelihood that a witness would testify truthfully.”
+(U.S. v.
+Barr citing Caldwell).
+In considering whether probativeness outweighs prejudice under Rule 609, courts use a special balancing test with five factors, which are

-More policy: In Barr the judge, citing Caldwell, said that the rationale of 609(a)(1) is that “commission of a felony-grade offense bespeaks a willingness to disregard social norms, and therefore bears on the likelihood that a witness would testify truthfully.”
+- {:.indent-2}(1) the impeachment value of the former crime (the kind of crime involved);
+- {:.indent-2}(2) when the conviction occurred and subsequent criminality;
+- {:.indent-2}(3) the similarity of between the prior crime and the charged one;
+- {:.indent-2}(4) the importance of the defendant's testimony for presenting the case; and
+- {:.indent-2}(5) the degree to which the defendant's credibility is central to the case.

 **Rule 609(a)(1)(2)** states that any crime, regardless of the punishment, must be admitted if their establishment proved that the witness committed a dishonest act or false statement.
 A dishonest act is fraud, misrepresentation or theft.
 A misdemeanor involving a dishonest act that (a) was committed as adult and (b) for which conviction occurred ten years ago or less is automatically admitted.
 No balancing test applies.

+**Rule 609(b)** puts a limit on using evidence of a conviction if more than 10 years have passed since the witness’s conviction or release from confinement for it, whichever is later.
+Evidence of the conviction is admissible only if:
+- {:.indent-2}(1) its probative value, supported by specific facts and circumstances, substantially outweighs its prejudicial effect; and
+- {:.indent-2}(2) the proponent gives an adverse party reasonable written notice of the intent to use it so that the party has a fair opportunity to contest its use.

 If evidence is admitted under Rule 609, a party can still use **Rule 403** to argue that the probative value of the evidence to prove the witness’s general character for truthfulness or untruthfulness is substantially outweighed by unfair prejudice.

-Rules: 609 Read 609(a) and (b); skim 609 (c) - (e).

-Readings: Text: 20
-Additional Material: Barr, Casarez
+- {:.indent-2}**United States v.
+Barr U.S. District Court for the District of New Jersey 2015 U.S. Dist.
+LEXIS 150864** (court allowed evidence of one of two prior felony convictions for drug dealing and did not permit the other.
+Allows one because [1] felony-grade offense relevant to credibility; [2] drug dealing not similar to current offense of illegal possession of a weapon so not prejudicial for similarity; [3] prior conviction not more than ten years old; and [4] defendant only relevant fact witness for defense so testimony is critical.
+Judge issued limiting instruction that jury only consider convictions for impeachment.
+Did not permit evidence of second conviction because second very similar drug felony cumulative of the first.)

+- {:.indent-2}**United States v.Casarez 2018 WL 3340871 (D. Nevada 2018) (unreported)** (court allows evidence of prior convictions substantially similar to current charges for purpose of impeachment but instructs prosecution to refer to them as “felonies.”
+Denies defendant's motion to impeach victim for prior conviction because defendant failed to show that victim's impeachment would be more probative than prejudicial.
+Allows defendant to impeach witness for prior convictions because no reason to believe violates Rule 403.).

 ---